 IVF is used for:

 Most common fertility technique is IVF with ICSI.
 This treatment accounts for around two-thirds of all treatments worldwide.
 ICSI is an acronym for intracytoplasmic sperm injection.
-It is fancy name for directly injecting sperm into an egg in a laboratory.
+It is a fancy name for directly injecting sperm into an egg in a laboratory.
 This treatment is used to deal with male infertility.

 Conventional IVF vs. ICSI: